-Best answer: Samsung Knox is a security layer built into the Android and Tizen on Samsung devices to add an extra layer of security to your information.
+Best answer: Samsung Knox is a security layer built into the Android and Tizen on Samsung devices to add an extra layer of protection to your information.

 Bring your own device